By Evan Bartus 6/14/17 ⬢ 5 min Read

 Leonidas wasn’t wrong.
 Funnel them through the ‘hot gates’.
 Especially when the hot gate is your gym’s garage door!
 Ultimately, the single greatest aspect of the CrossFit world is its community.
 It’s what separates it from any other fitness fad and it is a tremendous driver of growth in your gym.
 There’s nothing like it in athletics or business and it’s on optimal display during a competition, event, or challenge.

 For competitions, many gyms provide food at a competition, especially if it’s warm enough to grill outside.
 Depending on preference, this could be your only cost incurred.
 However, almost all incurred costs are covered by the registration fee for athletes, not to mention the additional t-shirt and merchandise sales.
 Simply know your breakeven cost and how many registrants you need in order to trigger the event is ‘on’ and you’ll have no problem.

 Challenges, by comparison, have almost zero overhead cost.
-Collectively, this is a MASSIVE growth opportunity for your gym.
+Collectively, this is a MASSIVE opportunity to grow your CrossFit gym.
 We have a deep understanding of this at Triib, which is why we’ve created a robust Challenges feature and put the gym owner in total control with customizable metrics, goals, and structure.

 It’s important to understand your fitness community will not grow overnight.
 The purpose of putting on events and challenges is to introduce as many people as possible to 4 things: